Gibbs measures for foliated bundles with negatively curved leaves: Some generalities

 The sets $A_i^u(v)$, for $v\in C_i^{\ast}$, $i\in I$ will be called the Markovian unstable plaques. \end{defi}

-Bowen and Ratner showed in \cite{Bo1} and \cite{Ra} the existence of proper families of rectangle with the Markov property and arbitrarily small size.
+Bowen and Ratner showed in \cite{Bo1} and \cite{Ra} the existence of proper families of rectangles with the Markov property and arbitrarily small size.
 We will need a version of this existence theorem given in \cite{BGV}.

 \begin{theorem}[Existence of Markov partitions] Let $\UU=(U_j)_{j\in J}$ be any open cover of $T^1B$.
-Then there exists an adapted Markov partition, that is a proper family of rectangles $\RR=(R_i)_{i\in I}$ with the Markov property such that there exist two surjective functions $\alpha$, $\beta:I\to J$ satisfying, for each $i\in I$: \begin{enumerate} \item $C_i\dans U_{\alpha(i)}$; \item for every $v\in C_i$, $g_{r(v)}(v)\in U_{\beta(i)}$. \end{enumerate} Moreover the set $\CC$ is a dense $G_{\delta}$ and has full measure for any ergodic invariant measure for $g_t$, which is positive on all open subsets. \end{theorem} \paragraph{Remark.} If $(C_i)_{i\in I}$ is a Markov partition, the intersection of two cubes is either empty, or included in their boundaries.
-Therefore, the last part of the previous theorem implies that this decomposition is a measurable partition for any invariant measure positive on open sets.
+Then there exists an adapted Markov partition, that is a proper family of rectangles $\RR=(R_i)_{i\in I}$ with the Markov property such that there exist two surjective functions $\alpha$, $\beta:I\to J$ satisfying, for every $i\in I$ \begin{enumerate} \item $C_i\dans U_{\alpha(i)}$; \item for every $v\in C_i$, $g_{r(v)}(v)\in U_{\beta(i)}$. \end{enumerate} Here the cube $C_i$ is defined as in \eqref{cube}.
+Moreover the set $\CC$ defined by \eqref{Eq:residual} is a dense $G_{\delta}$ of full measure for any ergodic invariant measure for $g_t$, which is positive on all open subsets. \end{theorem}